|Northern Leopard Frog - Lithobates pipiens|

 Brown specimens of the leopard frog differ from pickerel frogs by having round spots scattered randomly about the about the back, and a greenish wash on the thighs.
 Also pickerel frogs are found only in the trout streams of extreme leastern Iowa.
 One variant of the northern leopard frog is found in Iowa; the burnsi form is found from time to time about the state.
 It is brown or green with no dorsal spots.
 It has spots or bars on the limbs, and may have black stippling on the back and sides.

-There are no subspecies of the northern leopard frog, Rana pipiens.
+There are no subspecies of the northern leopard frog, Lithobates pipiens.
+This species was formerly placed in the genus Rana.

 The northern leopard frog is found statewide in Iowa.